Beyond the Invisible

-"Beyond the Invisible" is a 1996 song by German musical project Enigma.
-It was the first of only two singles taken from their third album, Le Roi est mort, vive le Roi!
+"Beyond the Invisible" is a song by German musical project Enigma.
+It was released in October 1996 by Virgin/EMI as the first of only two singles taken from their third album, Le Roi est mort, vive le Roi!
 (1996).
+It was written by Michael Cretu and Fabrice Jean Roger Cuitad, and produced by Cretu.
+The accompanying music video was directed by Julien Temple and filmed in the UK.
 A remake of the song was released by Scooter in 2011.

 Production

 In "Beyond the Invisible", Sandra Cretu again provides the opening vocals, Michael Cretu sings lead vocals.
 The track also includes samples of a Latvian folk ensemble Rasa song Sajāja Bramaņi and a Gregorian chant (Isaiah 64:9-11) from "Gregoriani Cantus" by Pierre Kaelin.
 Most of the tracks on Le Roi Est Mort, Vive Le Roi! include both Gregorian chants and tribal chants, reminiscent of their first and second albums, MCMXC a.D. and The Cross of Changes.

 Release

 The 4 and 5-track versions of the single also contain "Light of Your Smile", which is not on the parent album, Le Roi est mort, vive le Roi!.